-While Guinness may be the most popular around St. Patrick’s Day, when millions of people order the beer for the kitsch of it, for many, including most people who are Irish – in Ireland it’s the top selling beer year round – drinking a Guinness is a daily ritual they take very seriously.
-So if you’re one of those people who only dips your toe into the stout pool a few times a year, don’t look like a newb, act like you’ve been there before!
+While Guinness may be popular around St. Patrick’s Day, when millions of people order the beer in celebration of Irish culture, for many around the world, drinking a Guinness is a daily ritual they take very seriously (in Ireland it’s the top selling beer year round).
+So if you’re one of those people who only dips your toe into the stout pool a few times a year, don’t look like a newb and pretend to know what you’re doing.
 Here are the rules for properly drinking a Guinness.

-Most Guinness aficionados will also tell you to only trust a Guinness that’s poured by someone with an Irish accent, and while that may be true in Ireland — where the beer also somehow tastes even better and ordering a pint by default means you’re ordering a Guinness — we’ve definitely found non-Irish bartenders who are more than capable in the states – as long as they aren’t drawing a Shamrock in the foam.
-If they do that, do not pay, turn around and walk out — it’s a trap.
+Most Guinness aficionados will tell you that you should only trust a Guinness that’s been poured by someone with an Irish accent.
+And while that may be true in Ireland — where the beer also somehow tastes better and ordering “a pint” means you’re ordering a Guinness — we’ve definitely found non-Irish bartenders who are more than capable in the States.
+(As long as they aren’t drawing a Shamrock in the foam.
+If they do that, do not pay, turn around and walk out.
+It’s a trap.)

-Someone who properly knows how to pour a Guinness will grab a pint glass and fill it from the tap two-thirds of the way full.
+Someone who knows how to properly pour a Guinness will grab a pint glass and fill it from the tap two-thirds of the way full, sure to tilt the glass at a 45-degree angle while pouring.
 They will then place it on the bar and walk away.
 At this point, don’t freak out and think the bartender is trying to be cheap by not filling your glass to the brim; have patience, and, whatever you do, don’t touch it.
 Let the beer settle.

-After a few minutes, the bartender will return and fill the pint the rest of the way.
-When the glass is perfectly filled, it will be brought over to you, but at this point, it’s still not ready to be consumed.
-Just as before, the beer needs to settle.
-You should only drink a Guinness when you can see a clear division between the white foamy head, and the dark black beer.
-If the beer in your glass instead still looks murky and brown, the Guinness is not ready.
+After a few minutes, the beer will be filled the rest of the way with the glass held straight up and down rather than at an angle.
+When the glass is perfectly filled, the bartender will bring it over to you, but you should wait another few moments before taking your first step as the beer needs more time to settle.
+You should only drink a Guinness when you can see a clear division between the white foamy head and the dark black beer.
+If the beer in your glass instead still looks murky and brown, the Guinness isn’t ready.
 Wait.

-Finally you’re ready to drink your beer.
-Guinness is not a beer you daintily sip, or one for which you slurp the head off before drinking the rest – drinking the beer in either of these manners will be another sure-fire reason for people to question your authenticity.
-Instead, grab the pint and gulp down at least a quarter of the beer, as if it’s the first drink you’ve had in years.
-Now take three more gulps.
+When it comes to actually drinking the beer, Guinness is not a beer that begs for you to take your time.
+Grab the pint and gulp down at least a quarter of the beer as if it’s the first thing you’ve had to drink in years.
+Now take three more.
 There should be only four foam lines in the glass when you’re done with it.